 The report discussed the North West's key performance areas, and Halton's performance.
 Members were pleased to see some improvements.
 One Member requested to know the outcome of the task and finish group on direct payments; this would be forwarded.

-RESOLVED: That the Board notes the contents of Director of Adult the report and associated Appendix.
+RESOLVED: That the Board notes the contents of the report and associated Appendix.